hanmei5191/Grubaugh2019_reanalysis_MinION/README.md

 - "BC02.trimmed.sorted.bam"
 - "BC03.trimmed.sorted.bam"

 We modified the python script "scripts/freqs.py" by [Nicholas J. Loman](https://github.com/nickloman/zika-isnv) to generate variants tables containing three more columns—RefCov, ForwardRefCov, and ReverseRefCov.
 The modified script is "scripts/freqs_modified.py".
-These codes are:
+The changes in code are:

 at line 46: